nuta/operating-system-in-1000-lines/website/en/05-hello-world.md

 It's surprisingly concise, isn't it?
 It goes through the format string character by character, and if we encounter a `%`, we look at the next character and perform the corresponding formatting operation.
 Characters other than `%` are printed as is.

 For decimal numbers, if `value` is negative, we first output a `-` and then get its absolute value.
 We then calculate the divisor to get the most significant digit and output the digits one by one.
+We use `unsigned` for `magnitude` to handle `INT_MIN` case.
+See [this issue](https://github.com/nuta/operating-system-in-1000-lines/issues/64) for more details.

 For hexadecimal numbers, we output from the most significant *nibble* (a hexadecimal digit, 4 bits) to the least significant.
 Here, `nibble` is an integer from 0 to 15, so we use it as the index in string `"0123456789abcdef"` to get the corresponding character.